All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHK-Cu: Remodeling and Scar Prevention

 GHK-Cu is the peptide in this stack that addresses what happens after the initial repair is complete.
-Healing is not just about closing the wound or reconnecting the torn fibers.
+Healing is about more than closing the wound or reconnecting the torn fibers.
 It is about the quality of the repair.
 Poor-quality healing produces scar tissue, fibrosis, and adhesions that limit function and increase the risk of re-injury.
 This is why many chronic injuries never fully resolve: the body heals them, but it heals them badly, replacing functional tissue with non-functional scar tissue that cannot contract, stretch, or transmit force normally.

 GHK-Cu modulates the expression of over 4,000 genes involved in tissue remodeling, collagen synthesis, and antioxidant defense.
-In the context of a healing stack, GHK-Cu serves as the remodeling agent.
+In the context of a healing stack, GHK-Cu is the remodeling agent.
 BPC-157 and TB-500 accelerate the initial repair.
 GHK-Cu ensures that the repaired tissue is structurally sound and organized rather than a disorganized mass of scar tissue.
 It promotes the synthesis of new, properly organized collagen fibers and helps break down and reorganize existing scar tissue through matrix metalloproteinase regulation.

 The anti-fibrotic effect of GHK-Cu is particularly valuable for chronic injuries where fibrosis has already developed.
 Old scar tissue in muscles, tendons, and fascia can be gradually remodeled over time when GHK-Cu is administered as part of a healing protocol.
-This is one of the reasons some practitioners use this stack for injuries that are months or years old, not just acute injuries where the initial repair is still in progress.
+This is one of the reasons some practitioners use this stack for injuries that are months or years old, more than acute injuries where the initial repair is still in progress.

 Dosing for GHK-Cu in a systemic stack is typically 200-500mcg per day via subcutaneous injection.
 For skin-specific applications, topical GHK-Cu can be used in addition to or instead of injection, with concentrations ranging from 0.01% to 1% in clinical settings.